WeOnlyLiveOnce13/MLOps-hotel-reservation-prediction/README.md

 # Hotel reservation🕋 MLOps

-An end-to-end implementation to predict whether a customer will honor or default his reservation.
+An end-to-end implementation to predict whether a customer will honor or default his reservation using `GCP bucket` for storage, `mlflow` for experiment tracking of multiple models (ranfom forest, xgboost, lightgbm, adaboost, SVM, linearReg, etc), `github` for code and data versioning, `flask` for the app UI, `Jenkins` and `docker` for the CI/CD pipeline.

 **Use cases:**
 -   Revenue management